 Step 1: Your Undergraduate Degree

-Most students who are admitted to Colleges or Schools of Optometry have undertaken a Bachelor’s degree among the sciences; these include chemistry, biology, and physics.
+Most students who are admitted to colleges or schools of optometry have undertaken a bachelor’s degree in the sciences, including chemistry, biology, and physics.
 This degree will be from an accredited university.
 Such degrees prepare students for the challenges of optometric study.
-Of course, each Optometry College has its own minimum prerequisite requirements of particular science courses.
-These requirements must be met in order to be considered as an applicant for admission.
+Of course, each Optometry College has its minimum prerequisite requirements of particular science courses.
+These requirements must be met to be considered as an applicant for admission.
 Each Optometry College will contain the necessities on its website.

 Step 2: The OAT

-The step following graduation with an undergraduate degree is to pass the OAT, or Optometry Admission Test.
-This is a standardized exam that you must pass to be accepted by an optometry program.
-It is administered with four components by the Association of Schools and College of Optometry.
+The step following graduation with an undergraduate degree is to pass the OAT or Optometry Admission Test.
+You must pass This standardized exam to be accepted by an optometry program.
+The Association of Schools and College of Optometry administer it with four components.
 This exam determines your basic academic ability and understanding of knowledge of science.

 The four components are physics, natural sciences, quantitative reasoning, and reading comprehension.
-You are permitted to sit for this exam after completion of one year of undergraduate education.
+You can sit for this exam after one year of undergraduate education.
 Despite this, most students wait to complete two or more years before sitting for this exam.
-While you are permitted to take this computerized test multiple times if necessary, there is a 90 day waiting period that is mandatory between attempts.
+While you are permitted to take this computerized test multiple times if necessary, a 90-day waiting period is mandatory between attempts.

 Step 3: Optometry School

-Four years of studying make up the OD degree, or Doctor of Optometry, after completion of the Bachelor’s degree.
-This program places a focus on the function, disorders, and structure of the visual system and the eyes in particular.
+Four years of studying make up the OD degree, or Doctor of Optometry, after completing the Bachelor’s degree.
+This program focuses on the function, disorders, and structure of the visual system and the eyes in particular.
 An emphasis is placed on clinical patient care.
 Involved courses include optics, pharmacology, vision science, human anatomy, human physiology, ocular and general pathology, and vision science.
-Among the most important courses are those for the diagnosis, management, and treatment of all manner of vision disorders and eye diseases.
+Among the most important courses are those for diagnosing, managing, and treating all manner of vision disorders and eye diseases.

 Extensive clinical training goes into becoming a Doctor of Optometry, exploring all aspects of vision care and care of the eyes.
-Many ODs make the decision to complete further residencies in eye care’s specialized fields.
+Many ODs decide to complete further residencies in eye care’s specialized fields.
 The goal of acceptance into optometry school is a competitive one.
-Admissions are more likely to go to students with high OAT scores, high GPAs, and a strong background in chemistry, math, and physics.
+Admissions are more likely to go to students with high OAT scores, high GPAs, and a strong chemistry, math, and physics background.

 In typical optometry schools, the initial two years involve basic science, such as neuroscience, histology gross anatomy, and biochemistry.
 Then, in years three and four, students will complete clinical rotations.
 These go through optometry school facilities to working with practicing optometrists.
 In this fashion, students get to have supervised hands-on experience with real patients.